kellpossible/cargo-i18n/README.md

 # (Optional) If this crate is being localized as a subcrate, store the final
 # localization artifacts (the module pot and mo files) with the parent crate's
 # output.
 Currently crates which contain subcrates with duplicate names are not
 # supported.
+By default this is false.
-extract_to_parent = true
+extract_to_parent = false

 # (Optional) If a subcrate has extract_to_parent set to true, then merge the
 # output pot file of that subcrate into this crate's pot file.
+By default this
+# is false.
-collate_extracted_subcrates = true
+collate_extracted_subcrates = false

 # (Optional) Whether or not to perform string extraction using the `xtr` tool.
 xtr = true